 It wasn’t until December 1986 that members of the clean-up crew discovered an off-shoot of the radioactive mass that has subsequently come to be called the elephant’s foot.
 Despite being only a small part of the roughly 100 tons of lava created during the meltdown, the elephant’s foot has become symbolic of the horrifying legacy of Chernobyl, largely due to its intense radioactivity.
 The mass was so radioactive when it first formed that if you had stood beside it, it would have killed you in around 300 seconds.

 The elephant’s foot’s radioactivity, and that of other lava-like fuel-containing materials (LFCMs) at Chernobyl, has declined significantly since 1986, but it is still dangerous to approach it.
-Alongside concerns about groundwater contamination, one area of interest relates to corrosion damaged caused by water condensation that has collected inside Chernobyl’s sarcophagus.
+Alongside concerns about groundwater contamination, one area of interest relates to corrosion damage caused by water condensation that has collected inside Chernobyl’s sarcophagus.
 The water has caused new, uranium-containing phases to build up on the surface of the material and, when the humidity in the sarcophagus drops below 85%, a significant amount of radioactive dust forms.
 It’s estimated that the LFCMs at Chernobyl are releasing up to 10kg of dust each year.

 Studying real LFCMs is very challenging, however.
 Past research has involved chipping off small quantities of material and handling them using protective equipment, but such studies have been limited by the risks posed by the material.